iancuvictor/Crypto-Project/README.md

 # CryptoCurrency Project - React.JS
-This is my first React.JS project that will be made entirely by me (Back end as well, not just the Front end) =) Because I am a good guy, I deployed this project so you don't have to run it yourself on your PC.
+This is my first React.JS project that will be made entirely by me (Back end as well, not just the Front end) =)

+This is the link to the deployed website: https://iancuvictor.github.io/Crypto-Project/ <br>
+``(Note that it is still in production, so this project is still going through puberty)``

-The project is made in:
+The code is wrote in:
 - React.js
 - Html, css, JS